 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 Tie, check.
 Vest, check.
 Hair, check.

-Here I am, in front of the bathroom mirror tidying up my appearance to disguise my dishevelled mind.
+Here I was, in front of the bathroom mirror tidying up my appearance to disguise my dishevelled mind.
 My strides were getting slower as I was nearer to the meeting room.
 Despite having numerous thoughts hanging in my mind, I managed to put on a smile and greeted each and every member of the student council.
 It was just a week before ACSW, short for Art, Charity, and Sports Week.
-As a president of the student council, I am in charge of the tenants for the bazaar.
-Every head department was presenting their progress, but my eyes were glued to my phone waiting for a notification.
-The tenant, which we had planned to open a stand in the bazaar, had been unreachable for days.
-I was about to talk about this in the meeting, but my mind restrained me from doing so since I know others were also busy preparing the parts they were in charge of.
+As a president of the student council, I was in charge of the tenants for the bazaar.
+Every department head was presenting their progress, but my eyes were glued to my phone waiting for a notification.
+The tenant, who had planned to open a stand in the bazaar, had been unreachable for days.
+I was about to talk about this in the meeting, but my mind restrained me from doing so since I knew others were also busy preparing the parts they were in charge of.

 Days went by and the tenant still could not be contacted.
-I was getting frustrated as there was only 3 days away, so it would be hard to make a deal with another tenant.
+I was getting frustrated as there were only 3 days away, so it would be hard to make a deal with another tenant.
 Noticing the frustration on my face, my mentor, who is also a youth leader at my church, came up to check on me.
 At first, I was reluctant because I assumed he would not understand the situation and think that it was just a minor issue.
-Guess he knew that I was reluctant, so he started by telling off his journey on leading the youth ministry at church as well as the struggles he faced.
+I guess he knew that I was reluctant, so he started by telling his journey on leading the youth ministry at church as well as the struggles he faced.
 As soon as he finished his story, I felt understood and the story about the struggles I was dealing with just naturally came out of my mouth.
 After I finished telling my story, I was expecting to be given paragraphs of advice or tips and tricks.
 However, his response caught me off guard, “A leader should be HOT: Humble, Open, and Transparent.”

 What a frivolous abbreviation!
 I immediately texted the student council to set off a meeting, where I decided to be open about my struggle with the tenant.
-Fortunately, one of the head departments told me that her relative just opened a beverage franchise near our school and was looking for an opportunity to join the bazaar.
+Fortunately, one of the department heads told me that her relative just opened a beverage franchise near our school and was looking for an opportunity to join the bazaar.
 Without thinking twice, I asked for her relative’s contact and as expected, they were willing to open a stand in the bazaar.
 Overall, the bazaar was successful, the tenant specifically was in great demand as they sold more than 60 cups of Thai milk tea and green tea.

-Realizing how important it is to have a mentor or simply a person to talk to when you are struggling, I was inspired to pioneer ICC Youth I-Click, a fellowship group with an aim of creating a safe place for youth to be genuine and vulnerable.
+I realized how important it is to have a mentor or simply a person to talk to when you are struggling.
+This inspired me to pioneer ICC Youth I-Click, a fellowship group with an aim of creating a safe place for youth to be genuine and vulnerable.
 I fully understand that people might initially feel reluctant or uncomfortable to talk about their stories and struggles, but from my experience I learned that I can try to make them be more open by beginning to tell my stories that would probably relate to theirs.
 I also learned that sometimes people do not need lengthy pieces of advice, they rather just need to be listened to.